ainturNihal/Guessing-game/README.md

 # Guessing-game
-Bug has not been fixed yet
+Bugs are fixed.
+New 2 more difficulty levels has been added.
+And could be improved in future!